• Skip to primary navigation

 by Randy Shepard

-Overlook Mountain Views
+Overlook Mountain Views.

 Planning on visiting the Empire State?

 While most envision concrete and skyscrapers when thinking of New York, there are some wonderful hiking opportunities.
-There are even some epic trails in and near New York City.

 A recent trip to the Hudson Valley led me to some amazing hiking trails, like the rock scramble up Bonticou Crag and (of course) Overlook Mountain.
 The Overlook Mountain Trail is perfect for a great day of exploring ruins, a fire tower and some amazing views.